7 min read

 Oddly enough, this car doesn’t appear to have any air vents.
 But we did notice the presence of C-shaped air slots, which blend in quite well with its dashboard design.

 Although most people are concerned about the impact that electric vehicles have on the environment, we still have to consider the available entertainment options.
 For the Airflow, you can expect to find a total of eight screens installed inside it.

 One will be for the passenger riding shotgun, while every rear seat passenger will feature one screen.
-The large number of screens is intended to provide the passengers with a personalized experience.
+A large number of screens are intended to provide the passengers with a personalized experience.

 As such, each passenger will have an option to access various entertainment apps and connect to their digital lives.
 Everyone riding in the car will get a chance to share information by swiping it from their screen to the next.

 Moreover, every seat will have a single camera, which is intended to add to the car’s usefulness.
 Commuters can use these cameras to join video group chats, making it possible to attend all meetings that may appear in their schedules.